-DETROIT - Tony Zerilli is a man the FBI says was one of Detroit's most powerful Mafia figures at the time that Jimmy Hoffa disappeared.
+Tony Zerilli is a man who the FBI says was one of Detroit’s most powerful Mafia figures at the time that Jimmy Hoffa disappeared.

-For 37 years, the FBI has been trying desperately to get him to talk about the labor leader's mysterious vanishing.
-Investigators say he may be only one of a handful of people on the planet who know what happened to Hoffa.
+For 37 years, the FBI had been trying desperately to get him to talk about the labor leader’s mysterious vanishing.
+Investigators say he may been only one of a handful of people on the planet who knew what happened to Hoffa.

-But Zerilli has broken his silence and talked one-on-one with former Local 4 Defender Marc Santia.
+Zerilli broke his silence and talked one-on-one with former Local 4 Defender Marc Santia back in 2013.

 Zerilli said he's tired of people who don't know anything about Hoffa's disappearance writing books, making movies and making money off of it.